HeathCliff1020/ChallengeApp/readme.txt

 INSERT INTO users(username, password, email) VALUES("Heath Cliff", "ThisisCool", "heathcliff1020@gmail.com");

 This change is made by Amber to test synching of the project.
+This change is made by Amber to test synching of the project.
+Part 2.